CSSAuditors/audit/site/blog/the-second-css-report-about-css-file-sizes-and-file-count.md

 ---
 layout: post
-title: The Second CSS Report About CSS File Size and File Count
+title: On CSS sizes and performance budget
-description: Learn how and why we started this site and how we published our first report about file sizes in Premier League sites.
+description:
 image: /gfx/the-very-first-css-report-about-css-file-sizes-and-file-count.jpg
-date: 2021-02-18
+date: 2021-03-14
 author: Ivan
 reports:
   - title: |
-      The Second CSS Report About CSS File Size and File Count
+      On CSS sizes and performance budget
     details: true
   - title: |
-      The Very Beginning
-    list:
-      - description: |
-          !#!#!#!# OG IMAGE

-          Last year, when Silvestar suggested me an idea for a project, I was thrilled.
-Since we share the same passion and love for CSS, I wanted to see where this would take us and what I would learn along the way.
-  - title: |
       Comparison
     list:
       - description: |
-          In the [first report](https://css-auditors.com/reports/premier-league-2021-02/), we looked at CSS file size and file count of the Premier League.
-We feel we can’t get all the answers by analyzing just one league, so we decided to make a comparison with another.
-For comparison, I opted for the Bundesliga even though I could use any other football league.
+          In our [first report](/reports/premier-league-2021-02/), we looked at CSS file size and file count in Premier League sites.
+We felt we couldn’t get all the answers by analyzing just one league, so we decided to create a report of another one—this time, we choose [Bundesliga](/reports/bundesliga-2021-03/).

-          I find the results quite astonishing.
-Both leagues have about the same amount of CSS and both use it in excessive amounts.
-Although some clubs meet the rules of good practice of using CSS, we looked at the league in general.
+          The results were not surprising.
+Both leagues have about the same amount of CSS code – an excessive amount.
   - title: |
       Performance Budget
     list:
       - description: |
-          To see what an excessive amount of CSS file means for the end user, I decided to do a performance test of Bundesliga.
-I would emphasize that for a realistic performance budget all website items should be included such as HTML, JS, Images, Video and Fonts.
-We are based exclusively on CSS.
+          To see what an excessive amount of CSS code means for the end-user, let’s make a Bundesliga performance budget test.
+Performance budget usually includes HTML, JS, Images, Video, and Fonts, but since this site is dedicated to CSS, we will focus on CSS alone.

-          According to [web.dev](https://web.dev/performance-budgets-101/) performance budget definition is:
+          Here's how [web.dev](https://web.dev/performance-budgets-101/) defines the performance budget:

           > A performance budget is a set of limits imposed on metrics that affect site performance.
 This could be the total size of a page, the time it takes to load on a mobile network, or even the number of HTTP requests that are sent.
 Defining a budget helps get the web performance conversation started.
 It serves as a point of reference for making decisions about design, technology, and adding features.

-          As for the user experience, there is a lot of research that says that users leave the website if it does not load in [3 seconds](https://www.hostingmanual.net/3-seconds-how-website-speed-impacts-visitors-sales/).
-So we will consider those 3 seconds as the maximum optimal value.
-It has been proven that 57% of users will leave the page after 3 seconds.
-Although all website items are viewed for overall load, I repeat, we will only focus on CSS’s load speed.

-          If we take the average size of the External CSS site of the Bundesliga, which is 639KB, we get the following load speeds according to [Performance budget](https://www.performancebudget.io/):
+          Since we already analyzed the total CSS size and the number of CSS files, let's see how much time it usually takes to load the CSS code.
+We are going to use the average amount of external CSS code in Bundesliga sites, ~639KB, with a [Performance budget](https://www.performancebudget.io/) app to determine how much time it takes to load this amount of CSS data.
+The results are shown in the following table.

           | Connection Type             | Time (secs) |